canonical/snapd/docs/interfaces.md

 * Auto-Connect: no

-### timedate-control
+### time-control

-Can modify time/date exposed via D-Bus by systemd-timedated and read all all properties of /org/freedesktop/timedate1 D-Bus object.
+Can set system time and date and query systemd-timedated for time information.

-* Auto-Connect: yes
+* Auto-Connect: no

 ### timeserver-control

-Can manage timeservers directly separate from ``config core``.
+Can manage timeservers via systemd-timedated and directly separate from ``config core``

 * Auto-Connect: no